CPA Services for NJ Medical Practices & Healthcare Professionals

 How much can a physician contribute to a retirement plan?

 Yes.
-I work with multi-physician and multi-provider group practices organized as partnerships, S-Corps, or C-Corps.
-I can prepare partnership returns, issue K-1s, and coordinate the individual returns for multiple partners.
+This practice covers multi-physician and multi-provider group practices organized as partnerships, S-Corps, or C-Corps - including partnership returns, K-1 issuance, and coordinated individual returns for multiple partners.

 Related Tax Guides